VFD Application Notes: Flying Start and KEB’s Speed Search Technology

 5. Motor torque current (green) stops increasing.
 Motor speed determined.

-6. Output frequency stays constant and the output voltage is increased.
-After a short time, the VFD resumes normal operation and continues to command speed.
+6. Output frequency stays constant, and the output voltage is increased.
+After a short time, the VFD resumes normal operation and commands speed.

 Figure 1 Flying Start – Command Frequency [Click to enlarge]